Johngtka/BioMagnetic-app/README.md

 ## Build

+To make a build checkout master branch and make git pull.

 Run `npm run build` to build the project.
-This process will trigger prebuild where the varsion number will be adjusted, new tag will be created, build process, and post build where changes will be push to the branch.
+This process will trigger 3 processes:

+- prebuild where the varsion number will be adjusted, new tag will be created
+- build process -> ng build
+- post build where changes will be push to the branch.

 The build artifacts will be stored in the `dist/sana` directory.

 ## Running unit tests